mat-0/uk.thechels.cod/_pages/flood-warnings.md

 We are monitoring rainfall and river levels.
 Avoid low lying roads near rivers, which may be flooded.

 This message will be updated by 12:00PM, midday, on the 24 December 2025 or as the situation changes.

-- Warning no longer in force: River Severn in Worcestershire
-- There is no longer a threat of flooding, though standing water and debris may still remain.
-Weather conditions are expected to improve and no further flooding is expected.
-We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
-Stay away from floodwater - it contains hidden dangers such as open manhole covers, sewage and chemicals.

-- Warning no longer in force: River Severn at Severn Ham, Tewkesbury
-- The Flood Warning has now been removed.
-However, a Flood Alert remains in force for the wider area, so flooding of roads and low lying land is still possible.
-Weather conditions are expected to improve and no further flooding is expected.
-We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
-Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

-- Warning no longer in force: River Severn at Apperley and The Leigh
-- The Flood Warning has now been removed.
-However, a Flood Alert remains in force for the wider area, so flooding of roads and low lying land is still possible.
-Weather conditions are expected to improve and no further flooding is expected.
-We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
-Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 - Flood alert: River Coln and its tributaries
 - Flooding remains possible.